epfl-cs358/2024fa-foosbot/README.md

 A traditional foosball table is as large as a standard table and has four handles per side.
 However, for the sake of our project’s budget and complexity, the prototype will be based on a smaller version with only two handles per side.
 This approach will reduce system complexity and improve motor reaction times.

 ## Project Structure
+- `CAD` : Contains all the CAD files as well as the dxf files for lasercutting
+- `Hardware` : Contains the electronic circuit diagram
+- `Software` : Contains all the code
+  - `Software/Algorithms` : Contains the Arduino code for controlling the motors and handling the game logic
+  - `Software/Camera/cv/python-webcam` : Contains the python code for the computer vision as well as the QR Markers to printout
 ## List of Materials
 - 4 x 17HS4401 Stepper Motors
 - 4 x A4988 Motor Drivers